 These youth were Jessica Mendieta and Sammy Lee.
 Awards will be announced on January 11th, 2024 at the 31st Annual Heart of Marin Awards Luncheon and Celebration.

 Young people – particularly youth of color and their allies – are deeply motivated to address inequities in their communities.
 At Youth Leadership Institute, young people realize their power by learning to use their voices to create meaningful change.

 Change happens when conversations take place.
-At Youth Leadership Institute, we believe that conversations of real significance only occur when all voices are heard.
+At yli, we believe that conversations of real significance only occur when all voices are heard.
 And we’re here to ensure that youth voice is heard.
 Loud and clear.

 The purpose of this event was to make students aware of the space, what services it provides, and how to access it on a daily basis.
 They also collaborated with … Continued

 Marin County Youth Commissioners volunteer with the Marin Behavioral Health and Recovery Services and table at Marin Pride (hosted by the Spahr Center) to promote Mental Health & Wellness Resources

 These include: Cole Greene, Sammy Lee, Jessica Mendieta, Walt Novosardian, Annika Parmar, Marguerite Walden-Kaufman, Roshan Belani, Xophia Cabello, Franccesca Calle La Bou, Annie Carmona, Alex Fooman, Caroline Foster,Tara Fullerton, Maya … Continued

 Washington Positive Peer Pressure (WPX3), a youth group at George Washington High School, shared results of their school-based research on youth alcohol consumption to provide positive peer pressure that encourages … Continued

 yli co-sponsors Queer Housing Summit with South Tower Community Land Trust and Fresno EOC LGBTQ+ Resource Center.